- Other

 I produced

-for an annual meeting, that will show the ethnic
+for an annual meeting, that will show the ethnic diversity of

-diversity of the over 175 employees at
+the over 175 employees at ACIC.

 -

-- And
+- And Music?

-- My
+- My latest "gig"

-latest "gig" is performing every Sunday morning.
-Using
+is performing every Sunday morning.
+Using tracks that I recorded

-songs that would rival any secular tune I used to sing
+in the studio.
+I'm singing songs that would rival any secular

-in my club performances.
-The "audiences" are far more
+tune I used to sing in my club performances.
+The "audiences" are

-uplifting.
-I'm using much of the same equipment I used
+I'm using much of the same equipment I used in the clubs, only

-in the clubs, only scaled down for a smaller room.
-I
+scaled down for a smaller room.
+I am considering recording a new

-instrumental music that would appeal to this element.
+CD of both vocal and instrumental music that would appeal to this

+element.
 It would not fall under the label of "Christian Music"

-as much as it would be part of the bigger musical
+as much as it would be part of the bigger musical movement around

-movement around the country that involves spiritual
+the country that involves spiritual applications in everyday living.

 -

-- Our
+- Our minister recorded

-minister recorded her first meditation CD in the
+her first meditation CD in the studio called "In My Solitude."

 an excerpt.